coed95/beep-reminder/README.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+MIT License, free to use, modify, and distribute.